 (a) electricity is transferred to or from the connection; or

-(b) any amount payable by the user to Western Power under an access agreement is or may be outstanding.
+(b) any amount payable by the user to the corporation under an access agreement is or may be outstanding.

+[Regulation 47 amended in Gazette 31 Mar 2006 p.
+1339-40.]

 48. Payment arrangements

-(1) Western Power may invoice a user in respect of the charges payable in respect of access services, and a user must pay those charges, in accordance with the procedures set out in the access agreement between Western Power and the user.
+(1) A corporation may invoice a user in respect of the charges payable in respect of access services, and a user must pay those charges, in accordance with the procedures set out in the access agreement between the corporation and the user.

-(2) A user may invoice Western Power in respect of the charges payable under these regulations, and Western Power must pay those charges, in accordance with the procedures set out in the access agreement between the user and Western Power.
+(2) A user may invoice a corporation in respect of the charges payable under these regulations, and the corporation must pay those charges, in accordance with the procedures set out in the access agreement between the user and the corporation.

 (3) An access agreement may provide for the payment by a user of interest in respect of overdue amounts.

-(4) A user must pay the charges payable in respect of access services under an access agreement from the commencement date for the provision of access services specified in the access agreement, regardless of whether or not access services are used on and from that date, except if the failure to provide such access services is due to the default of Western Power.
+(4) A user must pay the charges payable in respect of access services under an access agreement from the commencement date for the provision of access services specified in the access agreement, regardless of whether or not access services are used on and from that date, except if the failure to provide such access services is due to the default of a corporation.

+[Regulation 48 amended in Gazette 31 Mar 2006 p.
+1338-40.]

 Part 9 — Committed capacity and transitional provisions

-49. Western Power’s existing capacity
+49. Regional Power Corporation’s existing capacity

-(1) Western Power in its role as a trader of electricity (in this regulation called “WP Trader”) is taken to have entered into an access agreement for an indefinite term with Western Power in its role as the operator of the electricity transmission network (in this regulation called “WP Transmission”) in relation to the provision of access services by WP Transmission to WP Trader in respect of those connections utilised by WP Trader to supply WP Trader’s customers as at 1 January 1997.

-(2) The charges payable by Western Power for the access services provided under the deemed access agreement under subregulation (1) for a financial year are determined in accordance with the fee schedule for that financial year and the other terms and conditions of that deemed access agreement are those terms and conditions listed in regulation 46.
-To avoid doubt, but subject to these regulations the general manager of the division of Western Power responsible for trading of electricity (or a delegate of that general manager) and the general manager of the division of Western Power responsible for operating the electricity transmission network (or a delegate of that general manager) may vary the terms of the deemed access agreement under subregulation (1) at any time by agreement.

-(3) For the purposes of Schedule 5 to the Act and these regulations —

-(a) any electricity transmission capacity utilised as at the commencement of these regulations by WP Trader to supply its customers is committed to WP Trader as an existing user;

-(b) subject to paragraph (c), until 31 March 1997, any electricity transmission capacity not utilised as at the commencement of these regulations by WP Trader to supply its customers but which is required for the reasonable foreseeable requirement of existing or future customers of WP Trader is committed to WP Trader as an existing user; and

-(c) any electricity transmission capacity which a user can utilise or require Western Power to make available to that user or another person as at the commencement of these regulations, under an access agreement or a contract, agreement or arrangement is to be taken to be committed to that person.
+The Regional Power Corporation must on or before 1 May 2006 publish a description of the electricity transmission capacity utilised by that corporation, in its role as a retailer of electricity, as at 1 April 2006 and that electricity transmission capacity is to be taken to be committed to that corporation.